Suboxone Treatment For Opioid Addiction

 Many have found success with Suboxone treatment in contrast to other recovery methods.
 While the recovery process is different for each patient based on their body chemistry and history of addiction, Suboxone treatment (along with counseling) usually results in a shorter road to recovery than other medications.

 Suboxone combined with counseling is changing the lives of those struggling from drug addiction because they are experiencing tremendous long lasting results.
-If you or a loved one is struggling with opioid addiction, contact A.M.C. of Columbus or A.M.C. of Nashville.
+If you or a loved one is struggling with opioid addiction, contact A.M.C. of Nashville.
 AMC offers medication-assisted treatment with Suboxone, Bunavail and Zubsolv, whichever is best suited for your needs.
 We also offer one-on-one, group, and family counseling.
 We provide individualized treatment plans in a caring manner specific to your needs.
 Call us today, your call is completely confidential.